faithoflifedev/easy_onvif_workspace/README.md

 ## What's next

+- More comprehensive unit tests
-Device discovery is planned for the 1.1.x release of the library.
+- Device discovery is planned for the 1.1.x release of the library.

 [![A test image](https://www.buymeacoffee.com/assets/img/guidelines/download-assets-1.svg)](https://www.buymeacoffee.com/faithoflif2)